Le Bourget: Culture

 The world-renowned Gagosian Gallery is located in Le Bourget airport area.

-Government and infrastructure
+Facilities

 Le Bourget houses the Crèche intercommunale Maryse Bastié, an intercommunal daycare.

 Education

 Schools

 École maternelle Saint-Exupéry is the sole maternelle public nursery school in Le Bourget, while École primaire Louis Blériot is the sole élémentaire- only public school in Le Bourget.
 Two municipal schools, Groupe scolaire Jean Jaurès and Groupe scolaire Jean Mermoz, serve both the maternelle and élémentaire levels.
 Collège Didier Daurat is the sole municipal collège (junior high school).
 There is one public high school, Lycée Germaine Tillion (dubbed Lycée du Bourget).
 Institution Privée Sainte-Marie, serving the maternelle, élémentaire and collège levels, is the sole private school in Le Bourget.

 Libraries

 The 350 sqm Le Bourget Public Library has 45,000 books and almost 100 magazines.
 It is located within the Urban Community of Le Bourget Airport (Communauté d'Agglomération de l'Aéroport du Bourget).

 The Le Point d'Interrogation media library, located in Le Bourget, a stone's throw from the Place du Marché and the Town Hall, was inaugurated in 2013 and welcomes the general public to 750 square meters on one level.
 It is aimed at all public and offers nearly 30,000 documents, including books, CDs, DVDs and magazine in a wide variety of genres.
 The library was named after the aircraft Le Point d'Interrogation (the Question Mark), piloted by French aviators Dieudonné Costes and Maurice Bellonte who performed the first westbound crossing of the North Atlantic, from Paris to New York City.